ervandew/eclim/src/doc/content/vim/common/project.rst

 - **g:EclimProjectTreeTaglistRelation** (Default: 'below')

-  Used to define the relation to the <a href="ext:taglist">taglist</a>
-  window if the <a href="ext:taglist">taglist</a> plugin is present.
+  Used to define the relation to the taglist_ window if the taglist_ plugin is present.
 Valid values include 'below' and 'above'.

 .. _EclimProjectTreeWincmd:

 - **g:EclimProjectTreeWincmd**

-  (Default: Varies depending on presence of <a href="ext:taglist">taglist</a>
-  plugin and its settings.)
+  (Default: Varies depending on presence of taglist_ plugin and its settings.)
   Vim command prepended to the split command used to open the project tree window (Ex. 'botright', 'botright vertical', etc.).

 .. _EclimProjectTreeContentWincmd:

 - **g:EclimProjectTreeContentWincmd**

-  (Default: Varies depending on presence of <a href="ext:taglist">taglist</a>
-  plugin and its settings.)
+  (Default: Varies depending on presence of taglist_ plugin and its settings.)
   Vim command used to move focus to the nearest content window where actions to open selected files will be executed from.
 For instance, when issuing a split on a file from the project tree, you most likely do not want to split that file relative to the project tree, but rather split it relative to the file open in the window to the left or right of the project tree (Ex. 'winc h', 'winc l', etc).

 .. _EclimProjectTreeWidth:

 - **g:EclimProjectTreeWidth**

-  (Default: Defaults to same width as <a href="ext:taglist">taglist</a> if present, otherwise defaults to 30.)
+  (Default: Defaults to same width as taglist_ if present, otherwise defaults to 30.)
 Only used if the project tree is to be opened in a vertical window.

 .. _EclimProjectTreeHeight:

 - **g:EclimProjectTreeHeight**

-  (Default: Defaults to same height as <a href="ext:taglist">taglist</a> if present, otherwise defaults to 10.)
+  (Default: Defaults to same height as taglist_ if present, otherwise defaults to 10.)
 Only used if the project tree is to be opened in a horizontal window.

 .. _EclimProjectTreeActions: